toptal/crystalball/docs/index.md

 1. Start MapGenerator in your `spec_helper` before you loaded any file of your app.
 E.g.

+        if ENV['CRYSTALBALL'] == 'true' do
           Crystalball::MapGenerator.start! do |config|
             config.register Crystalball::MapGenerator::CoverageStrategy.new
           end
+        end

-1. Run your test suite on clean master branch with green build.
-This step will generate file `execution_map.yml` in your project root.
+1. Run your test suite with Crystaball enabled on clean master branch with green build. `CRYSTALBALL=true bundle exec rspec .` This step will generate file `tmp/crystalball_data.yml` in your project root.
 This file contains useful profiling data for Crystalball.
 1. Make some changes to your app code
 1. Run `bundle exec crystalball` to build a prediction and run RSpec with it.
 Check out [RSpec runner section](runner.md) for customization details.